EU taxonomy for sustainable activities: Applicability for banks

 The applicability of the taxonomy for commercial banks is being specified by the European Banking Authority (EBA).
-In March 2021, the EBA proposed to oblige banks to disclose a "green asset ratio" and other KPIs.
-From 2024, banks will also have to disclose energy efficiency indicators on their mortgage portfolios.
+In March 2021, the EBA proposed to oblige banks to disclose a "green asset ratio" and other KPIs, effective as of 2024.
+Banks' taxonomy disclosure have been integrated into "Pillar 3" disclosure requirements.
+Banks will also have to disclose energy efficiency indicators on their mortgage portfolios.